 Stay calm.
 Do not panic or jump!
 Knowing what to do in the event of a fire might save your life and the lives of your family members.
-This will be less stressful if you have created a fire-evacuation plan.

-- Close all doors tightly behind you, but leave them unlocked.
+Close all doors tightly behind you, but leave them unlocked.
 This includes your patio/balcony door as well as your hallway door.

-- Phone the Winnipeg Fire Paramedic Service, dial 9-1-1.
+Phone the Winnipeg Fire Paramedic Service at 9-1-1.
 Never assume this has been done!

 If you are in your suite and hear the fire alarm